rcarvello/mysqlreflection/README.md

 This package generates PHP classes from MySQL tables.
 It's extracted from my PHP Web MVC Framework.

-It is able to access to a given MySQL database, to retrieve from a schema, tables and fields.
+It is able to access to a given MySQL database, to retrieve from a schema tables and fields.
 Then, for each  table, generates a class that provides methods for accessing, reading and writing its records by using object oriented programming logic.

 Each auto-generated PHP class provides Setter and Getter methods for all table fields, as well as methods for  CRUD operations.